pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 4. Integrate the appraised evidence with practical experience and the customer's values and circumstances to make decisions about practice;
 5. Evaluate performance and seek ways to improve it.

-Based on these definitions, I can't blame you for not knowing what ESBE is.
-I could list a number of arguments for that, and indeed I will focus on them before finishing this post, but there is one which is sufficient to explain the situation.
-It says that you must search the best evidence from *research*, which "for a good understander" means that software engineers do not know how they can provide evidence for technologies.
-Yes, it says that you can integrate it with practical experience, but it is clear that evidence (from research) is what is important.
-After all, the name is *Evidence*

  it is easy to see why